OAI/sig-moonwalk/Reuse.md

 ## Requirements:

-- Advertise a list of available API endpoints
+- Advertise a list of APIs that share an endpoint
-- Enable those API endpoints to either reuse descriptions or use different API descriptions (potentionally with different description formats)
+- Enable those APIs to either reuse descriptions or to use different API descriptions (potentionally with different description formats)
 - Naturally support the existing use cases of OpenAPI

 ## Current sitation

-The description of an API contained in an OpenAPI document may actually be implemented by multiple APIs.
+The description of an API contained in an OpenAPI document may actually be implemented by multiple services.
 Or it may not be implemented by any.
 In the case of industry standards bodies defining API shapes, the API may be implemented by completely different organizations than those describing the API shape.

-OpenAPI v3 does not make a clear delineation between the shape of the API and certain implementation details of the API.
+OpenAPI v3 does not make a clear delineation between the shape of the API and certain implementation details of the API by intention.

 ## Proposal

 For moonwalk this proposal suggests that we create a new object called `deployment` that captures the deployment details of a specific instance of an API along with certain implementation characteristics.
-The `deployment` object provides the information you need to be able to call API operations without providing any details about the shape of the API.
+The `deployment` object provides the context necessary you need to be able to call API operations without providing any details about the shape of the API.

 ```mermaid
 classDiagram